Many of our customer's frequently asked questions are answered here.

 All

-1996 and newer cars and trucks have a standardized computer interface connector
+1996 and newer cars and trucks have a standardized computer interface

 used to connect external diagnostic equipment.
 When the "Service Engine